The 5 Key Ingredients to Look For in a Sunscreen (And 3 to Avoid)

 The "YES" List: 5 Ingredients to Look For

 4. A High PA++++ Rating (The "Anti-Aging" Shield) SPF only measures protection against UVB rays (the ones that burn).
 The PA rating measures protection against UVA rays (the ones that age you and cause dark spots).
-PA++++ is the highest possible rating, offering maximum protection against skin aging.
+PA++++ is the highest possible rating, offering maximum defense against long-term skin aging.

 5. Non-Comedogenic Formula This isn't an ingredient, but a crucial promise.
-It means the product is specifically formulated to not clog your pores, which is the most important factor for oily and acne-prone skin.
+It means the product is specifically formulated not to clog your pores, which is the most important factor for oily and acne-prone skin types.

 The "NO" List: 3 Ingredients to Avoid